sazidnur/waer-os-3-article/README.md

 ## Conclusion

 The use of wearable app development is predicted to grow in the future specially with Wear OS 3.
-With every year, such devices become more advanced and offer a wider range of features.
-Wearable applications can become a great addition to our mobile app that will improve the user experience or a standalone solution with unique functionality.
+Such devices become more advanced and offer a wider range of features with each passing year.
+Wearable applications can be an excellent addition to our mobile app, improving the user experience, or a stand-alone solution with unique functionality.
 So it’s the high time to start developing apps for Wear OS 3 and take the benefits of this untapped market with great future and features.